-Tracking and imitation is one of the techniques shared during the Baby TALK encounter program.
-Tracking promotes the baby's Sensory brain usage.
-Tracking helps stimulate the brain's Sensory experiences (hearing, seeing, touching, feeling, tasting) and teaches the brain cells it key function.
-Our volunteers teach parents how infant’s can track a rattle or a red ball with their eyes.
+Tracking is one of the techniques shared during the Baby TALK encounter program.
+Tracking promotes the baby's sensory brain usage.
+Tracking helps stimulate the brain's sensory experiences (hearing, seeing, touching, feeling, tasting).
+Our volunteers teach parents how infants can track a rattle or a red ball with their eyes.
 Infants can also hug your fingers if placed on the palm of their hand or even foot.
-These are important experiences for an infant as a lack of sensory experiences results in brain cells failing to make connections and eventually dying off.
+These are important experiences for an infant, as a lack of sensory experiences results in brain cells failing to make connections and eventually dying off.
 If a baby lies in a crib all day, he/she is experiencing a limited number of sensations.
 The baby will not have many new experiences through which he/she can establish new brain connections.
 The connections must be made during infancy.
-LCMH Volunteers also teach parents how to get their baby to imitate their facial expressions.